You are here

 Fine and ultrafine particles on IQAir filter fibers.

-CleanZone 5100: For maximum reduction of particulate matter and microorganisms, this system combines MERV 16 pre-filtration with a HyperHEPA 700 filter drum for ultimate particle control.
+CleanZone 5100: For maximum reduction of particulate matter and microorganisms, this system combines high-efficiency pre-filtration with a 300 square foot (28 m2) class 12/13 HyperHEPA filter for ultimate particle control.

-CleanZone 5200: For maximum reduction of gases, odors and particulate matter (including microorganisms), the 5200 features up to 158 pounds of gas and odor filtration media plus exceptional particle control with MERV 16 pre-filtration and class H11 post-filter sleeves.
+CleanZone 5200: For maximum reduction of gases, odors and particulate matter (including microorganisms), the 5200 features high-efficiency pre-filtration, up to 158 lbs.
+(72 kg) of gas and odor filtration media plus class H11 post-filtration.

 Advanced particle filtration

-IQAir CleanZone 5000 Series air purifiers combine powerful, certified MERV 16 pre-filtration with up to 301 square feet (surface area) of IQAir’s HyperHEPA filtration media.
+IQAir CleanZone 5000 Series air purifiers combine powerful, high-efficiency pre-filtration with up to 301 square feet (surface area) of IQAir’s HyperHEPA filtration media.
 HyperHEPA is the only air cleaning technology tested and certified to effectively filter harmful ultrafine pollution particles down to 0.003 microns in size with an efficiency of 99.5%.
 These tiny particles are 100 times smaller than what is achieved with ordinary air filtration technology and up to 10 times smaller than a typical virus.
-At the pre-filtration stage, The CleanZone 5000’s MERV 16 rating is the highest certification given to an air filter by ASHRAE (the American Society of Heating, Refrigerating and Air Conditioning Engineers).
-The MERV 16 pre-filter removes more than 95% of all particles (0.3 microns and larger), including 85% of all particles down to 0.003 microns, before air is moved through additional HyperHEPA particle filtration or gas and odor filter cartridges.
+At the pre-filtration stage, the CleanZone 5000’s high-efficiency pre-filter removes more than 95% of all particles (0.3 microns and larger), including 85% of all particles down to 0.003 microns, before air is moved through additional HyperHEPA particle filtration or gas and odor filter cartridges.

 Best media, superior filtration

-The amazing performance of the CleanZone 5200 and 5300 models begins with the highest-quality, exceptionally porous activated bituminous-coal carbon in the gas-phase filtration cartridges.
-This is not the lower-cost, high-dust carbon from coconut shells that many air purifiers use.
-That's good news if you're allergic to coconut.
+The amazing performance of the CleanZone 5000 models begins with the highest-quality, exceptionally porous activated bituminous-coal carbon in the gas-phase filtration cartridges.
 IQAir does not use zeolite, another less effective and less expensive filtration medium.
 The superior activated carbon in the CleanZone 5000 models with gas and odor filtration is blended with chemisorbers that target other volatile organic compounds in the air, including formaldehyde.
 In some configurations, IQAir activated carbon is complemented by pelletized aluminum oxide.
 The alumina pellets are impregnated with potassium permanganate, forming a powerful combination to filter a wide spectrum of gases, odors and chemicals.